Overview

 of boxes with varying shapes.
 The shapes, which are quantified by the

-the vertical and horizontal graphing scales were always constrained to
+the vertical and horizontal graph scales were always constrained to

-TA breaks this barrier, and thoroughly exploits the true concept
+fixed scaling.
+Insider TA breaks this barrier and exploits the concept

-of box charting, by allowing the operator to flex the plotting scales
+of box charting by allowing you to flex the plotting scales

 through its interactive viewport.
 The ability to pan, zoom,

-stretch, and compress the box charts in real-time (that is, without the
+stretch, and compress the charts in real-time (that is, without the

 need to pull down a menu for redefining new plotting parameters) is one

-Rank functions (discussed below), can then be used to search for
+and VA Rank functions (discussed below), can then be used

 Back to top